Emotional Freedom Techniques – A Closer Look

-Looking for a tapping therapist in Chicago?
-Have you heard that tapping, also known as EFT, can help with anxiety, fear, worry, and panic?
+Need an EFT therapist in Chicago?
+Have you heard that tapping, also known as the Emotional Freedom Techniques (EFT) – can help with anxiety, fear, worry, and panic?
 Need a counselor trained in this technique?

 If the answer is yes, you’ve come to the right place.
-That’s because I use the Emotional Freedom Technique (EFT) with many of my clients.
+That’s because I use the Emotional Freedom Techniques (EFT) with many of my clients.

 And you know what else?
 I even use tapping to help some folks reduce symptoms associated with Post-Traumatic-Stress-Disorder (PTSD).